mehdi-gital/biip/README.md

 - create a requirements.txt file.
 - create a learning class as subclass of nn or torchdiffeq or whatever makes sense.
+- let's work with diffop (?) and intop (?)
 - in an object oriented way, what's the relationship between odefunc and odeblock?
 - what are some of the options? what are the expected data formats and tensor sizes?
-What datat type is the graph?
+What data type is the graph?
+- let's use a data object from torchgeometric.
 - using the learning object, get hyperparamms and methods, train, pickle the params and write the logs in json.
 - leave a template for applying hyperparam optimization.
-- train model by loading data and write model hyperparams as a pickle.
+- train model by loading data and write model params as a pickle.

 ## model inference (+ CICD)